rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 .. image:: claims_groups_7.png

-To learn more about how to customize how you include active directory group membership in your SAML attributes, see `https://msdn.microsoft.com/en-us/library/ff359101.aspx
+To learn more about how to customize how you include Active Directory group membership in your SAML attributes, see `https://msdn.microsoft.com/en-us/library/ff359101.aspx
 <https://msdn.microsoft.com/en-us/library/ff359101.aspx>`_